kolodny/safetest/README.md

   - If there is no test info available Safetest will render the page as normal and the bootstrapping process is done.
 - Safetest will now call the `import` function that was passed to bootstrap with the name of the test file.
 - This will allow Safetest to build that same mapping in the browser.
-- Safetest will now execute the `mapping["app renders the app]` function.
+- Safetest will now execute the `mapping["app renders the app"]` function.
 - Safetest will hit the `render` function.
 Safetest will now render this component on the page.
 - Safetest will now call the magic exposed function to signal that the page is ready for testing.